APR 6TH · 2026

 HOW RUNNING A THEATER LIGHTBOARD SAVED OUR GAME’S GRAPHICS

-I was having a hard time getting the lighting right for Devoid.
+I was having a hard time getting the lighting right for our game.
 Something wasn't clicking.
 And I was not satisfied at all with the look.

-But, a few weeks back I was presented with an amazing learning opportunity that has helped me elevate the game’s lighting in a big way.
-And I want to share with you some of the techniques and theories I picked up.
+But, a few weeks back I was presented with an amazing learning opportunity to run a theater lightboard and it has helped me elevate our game’s lighting in a big way.
+So I want to share with you some of the techniques and theories I picked up.

-So, as I wrap up my last show at the Bridge Theatre Co, I am going to break down everything I have learned throughout this experience and how I’ve tied it back to game dev.
-A lot of the lighting techniques I picked up were thanks to lighting technician Pete as he taught me how to use the lightboard.
+A lot of the tricks I learned were thanks to lighting technician Pete as he taught me how to use the lightboard.
 So shoutout Pete.

 TIMING IS EVERYTHING